snasirca/kdiff/README.md

 - Spek ([BDD](http://joshldavis.com/2013/05/27/difference-between-tdd-and-bdd/) style unit testing framework)
 - Expekt (expectation style assertions)

-The differ will take two collections, an old and new, and a couple of lambdas that:
+The differ will take two collections, an old and new, and a lambda for extracting a `Pair` that:
-1. Specify how to extract a key to know which values in the collections are for the same data element / field
+1. Represents a _key_ for determining which values in the collections are for the same data element / field
-2. Specify how to extract the value for each element in the collection
+2. Represents the _value_ for each element in the collection

 ## Example Usage: